hazel-ui/hazel-ui/CONTRIBUTING.md

   - UPPERCASE for constants
 - Never use `var` for declaring variables.
 Use `const` or `let`.
 - Add semicolons
+- For all other things, refer the [Google JavaScript Style Guide](https://google.github.io/styleguide/jsguide.html).

 ## Maintenance